Edge Assisted Multi-Camera Vehicle Tracking Framework for Real-Time and Scalable Deployment: EASE-MCVT Framework

+We apply the same procedure in the reverse direction (i.e., pairing $\mathcal{Z}_j^{\mathrm{exit}}$ with $\mathcal{Z}_i^{\mathrm{entry}}$).
+As a result, each adjacent camera pair yields directional entry--exit correspondences that serve as spatial constraints for downstream association: when matching tracklets from camera $i$ to camera $j$, we only consider candidates that end in the selected exit zone of camera $i$ and begin in the selected entry zone of camera $j$.

-\textbf{(3) Camera link transition time estimation.} For each selected entry--exit zone pair $(i,j)$, we estimate the distribution of vehicle travel times using Gaussian kernel density estimation (KDE).
-Let $\{\tau_{i,j}^{(\ell)}\}_{\ell=1}^{L_{i,j}}$ denote the observed travel times.
-The continuous transition-time density is estimated as
+\textbf{(3) Camera-link transition-time estimation.} For each directional paired zone correspondence $(i\!\rightarrow\! j)$ (i.e., an exit zone in camera $i$ paired with an entry zone in camera $j$), we estimate the distribution of vehicle transition times using Gaussian kernel density estimation (KDE).

+\emph{Transition-time sample collection.} Following \citet{lin2025cityscalemulticameravehicletracking}, we first construct a set of high-confidence cross-camera matches offline to obtain reliable transition-time samples.
+Specifically, we select candidate tracklets that (i) end in the paired exit zone of camera $i$ and (ii) begin in the paired entry zone of camera $j$.
+We then perform a preliminary cross-camera association using strict appearance thresholds to favor precision (i.e., minimizing false matches).
+The resulting matched tracklet pairs are treated as pseudo ground truth, and for each matched pair we compute the transition time as